farmerpat/the_feels/README.md

 * consider a head-detatching, expanding, morphing animation for the ascention following terrestrial level completion
 * consider making the player discharge feeling values when shooting. conditionally though, this mechanic is exploitable
+* consider making colored tiles/entities deplete over time (e.g. as you stand on it, it drains and you absorb). it will gradually fade to grey

 =======
 Terrestrial Plane